isomerpages/jointpoly-polyforum/_about/Chairman's Message.md

 <p>I’m excited to extend a warm welcome to all participants, facilitators,
 organisers, and partners.
-This year’s theme focuses on the importance of security and resilience addressing not only physical protection but also the strengthening of our society, economy, and institutions.To the student
+This year’s theme focuses on the importance of security and resilience addressing not only physical protection but also the strengthening of our society, economy, and institutions.
+To the student
 participants: I encourage you to dive into the discussions, challenge assumptions, and collaborate with your peers and mentors.
 This is your platform to explore and contribute to meaningful conversations around “Total Defence.”</p>